kubernetes/enhancements/keps/sig-auth/3926-handling-undecryptable-resources/README.md

 - when the KEP was retired or superseded
 -->

+- 2023-03-27: KEP created
+- 2023-10-05: KEP merged as provisional
+- v1.32: Alpha implementation:
+  - Deletion of corrupt objects, with client option and RBAC.
+  - Extended listing of corrupt objects
+  - Integration tests
+- v1.36: Targeting beta
+  - Cache reset deemed acceptable in sig-api-machinery bi-weekly meeting
+  - Dry-Run
+  - Additional integration tests for CRs and serialization failures.

 ## Drawbacks

 <!--
 Why should this KEP _not_ be implemented?
 -->

+1. **Potential for misuse:** The unsafe delete option bypasses safety mechanisms (finalizers, garbage collection).
+Misuse could orphan resources or break cluster state.

+2. **Vendor support concerns:** Using this feature may void support from Kubernetes distributions/vendors, as it allows bypassing normal API guarantees.

+3. **No undo:** Unsafe deletion is permanent.
+If used incorrectly, the only recovery is restoring from etcd backup.

+These drawbacks are intentional - the feature is designed for emergency recovery where the alternative (direct etcd manipulation) is worse.

 ## Alternatives